midnightntwrk/midnight-architecture/proposals/0010-composable-contracts-syntax.md

 > `compactc` must statically detect the use of contract types in witness return types and report an informative error.

 There appears to be no security risk created by circuits that deliver contract references into the contract's private state through witness functions.
-On the other hand, there exist ambiguities about the form and type under which such references would be represented in the TypeScript target.
-Thus, this proposal *allows* the compiler to reject the use of contract types in witness parameter types.

-> `compactc` may statically detect the use of contract types in witness parameter types and report an informative error.

-### Contracts Must Have a Public State

-Each contract must have at least one ledger declaration in its body.
-This constraint is imposed because, otherwise, the defined contract has no ledger state, and it is semantically meaningless to deploy a contract with no ledger state to the blockchain.
-This leads to the following requirement.

-> `compactc` must statically detect when a contract attempts to define a contract without a public state and report an informative error.
+Thus, witness parameter types may incorporate contract types.

 ### No Calling Circuits of Contract Parameters in Constructors

-The current proposal does not allow the circuits of contract parameters to be called in the constructor of a contract.
+Contract references may be passed as parameters to constructors, but the current proposal does not allow the invocation of circuits on those references *within the constructor*.
 This is because it isn't clear what it means to prove the correctness of a circuit that is called in a constructor.
 We have the following requirement:

-> `compactc` must statically detect when a constructor attempts to call a circuit defined on a contract argument and report an informative error.
+> `compactc` must statically detect the possibility of an inter-contract call in a constructor and report an informative error.

 ### No Dynamic Contract Instantiation